 - A runny nose

 Parents of babies who struggle to breathe should see a GP urgently.
 Congestion is usually a self-limiting condition.
 It should go on its own within a few days.
 Babies with prolonged symptoms of congestion or seasonal symptoms may be experiencing allergic rhinitis.
 Both conditions have very similar symptoms

 Saline Nasal Sprays

 All saline nasal sprays offer gentle and effective management of congestion in babies.
 Products discussed below can be used from birth.
 Nasal sprays for the management of blocked noses in babies usually contain the hypertonic saline solution, which has a decongestion effect.
 A hypertonic solution contains a higher concentration (amount) of salt than fluids found in the body.

 This creates a water ‘withdrawing’ effect (osmotic effect) and helps to clear a stuffy nose, improving the airflow through the nose.
 Additionally, hypertonic solutions help to reduce local inflammation helping further to relieve congestion (Bergmann et al, 2019).

 1. Calpol Saline Nasal Spray For Babies

 Calpol is mostly known for its liquid preparation of paracetamol.
-Calpol Saline Nasal Spray contains 0.9% sodium chloride, a saline solution which can be used to manage block nose in newborn babies up to the age of 2.
-Calpol saline nasal spray helps with congestion by washing away build up mucus associated with colds, allergies and sinusitis.
+Calpol Saline Nasal Spray contains 0.9% sodium chloride, a saline solution that can be used to manage block noses in newborn babies up to the age of 2.
+Calpol saline nasal spray helps with congestion by washing away build-up mucus associated with colds, allergies, and sinusitis.